-The members of OWCH have been working together for 18 years, pioneering the idea of a cohousing community for women in later life.
-A collaborative design process led by PTE gave the group the tools to participate fully in the design of their future homes on a site in Barnet owned by Hanover.
+The members of OWCH have been working together for many years, pioneering the idea of a supportive community for women in later life.
+PTE collaborated with OWCH to design their ideal community on a site in Barnet, acquired for the group by not-for-profit retirement housing provider Hanover.

 The women’s brief was very clear: their own sustainable homes, with shared facilities that create a sense of community.
 The collaborative design process that PTE facilitated was a learning exercise in understanding the realities of planning and building.
 The architects worked with the group to evolve a T-shaped layout focussed around shared facilities and communal gardens that gave every home its own outlook and sunlight.

 The scheme has its own distinctive character, while sitting comfortably with very different neighbours – a mixture of Georgian, Victorian, and more modern buildings.
 Like their neighbours, the new brick buildings front the street with low pitched pyramid roofs, while the asymmetric pitches of the garden wing roofs refer to the less domestic high street context to the East.

 The main entrance opens into the shared common areas and out to the south-facing communal garden, with flats above overlooking both the garden and the street.

 The shared spaces at the entry are the hub of the community.
 The sociable common house meeting room, kitchen and generous dining areas are complemented by other practical amenities like a laundry and drying space arranged around the mews courtyard, and a guest room with balcony that doubles as a quieter meeting space.
 Access to parking, refuse and mobility scooter bays is all from the central lobby, which will also become an informal meeting space as residents come and go.

 The large central garden is the focal point, with secret ‘culture’ garden and craft shed tucked into a more remote corner of the site.